surveycto/field-plug-in-resources/docs/api-reference.md

 * `getFieldMetadata()`
     Gets the current value stored in the field's metadata.

+* `getPluginParameter(parameter)`
+    Returns the value of a given parameter passed to the field plug-in.

 ## Called JS functions

 Called JS functions are called by the form, and should be handled by your code.